 A partnership of the Idaho Commission for the Arts (ICA) and the Idaho State Department of Education, the Arts Powered Schools Summer Institute convenes K-8 teachers, school administrators and members of ICA’s directory of teaching artists for a week-long exploration of connections between arts learning and other core curricula.
 Engaging a community of colleagues, participants…

-Idaho Writer in Residence Christian Winn.
-Photo by David Meadows The Idaho Commission on the Arts (ICA), like 28 other state arts agencies, fosters creative writing through an individual artist fellowship grant program.
-ICA also honors outstanding writers with the public recognition, responsibilities and financial support of its Idaho Writer in…
+The Idaho Commission on the Arts (ICA), like 28 other state arts agencies, fosters creative writing through an individual artist fellowship grant program.
+ICA also honors outstanding writers with the public recognition, responsibilities and financial support of its Idaho Writer in Residence program.
+The three-year writer in residence post, which is the state’s most prestigious…

 State arts agencies are always thinking about how best to communicate with the many constituencies they serve—including artists, legislators, other state officials and taxpayers.
 Developing and disseminating publications, such as annual reports, strategic plans and performance evaluations, can engender particular communication challenges.
 Lately, NASAA has noticed interesting examples of how state arts agencies have packaged…

-Brock and Zack Bartlett of Twin Falls, Idaho Methamphetamine abuse—and its related social, health and law enforcement costs—is a serious challenge in Idaho.
+Methamphetamine abuse—and its related social, health and law enforcement costs—is a serious challenge in Idaho.
 The Idaho Commission on the Arts (ICA) collaborated with the Idaho Meth Project last year to help the state combat this problem.
-As part of an aggressive statewide…
+As part of an aggressive statewide campaign to raise youth awareness about the dangers of meth, the Idaho…